Our Pal Al

 The first ever full time, year around resident at the lake was our pal Al. We met him in 1996.
 He was caretaking a remote lodge through the winter and was our nearest neighbor.
 A benefit of the frontier is that money, status, and heritage are forgotten in a common struggle against the elements.
 Nature is a great equalizer, with Nature’s trump card—death—the greatest of all equalizers.

 We liked Al immediately.
 He was upbeat and well read, interesting and interested in absolutely everything.
 He always had a plan.

 On February 11, 1998, we left town late for a trip to the lake.
 A few miles before arriving, we found a snowmachine abandoned in the middle of the road.
 Footprints led away from it to the west.
 Clearly the machine had broken and someone continued the journey on foot.
 It was bitter cold.

 We followed the tracks to Al, full of smiles and wearing a fox fur hat.
 We took a photo and offered him a lift.
 He said he was happy to walk, but we insisted.
-We had mail to deliver to someone.
-It would be on our way.
+We had mail to deliver further on.
+It wouldn't be out of our way.
 He accepted a ride.

 We visited Al in his cabin.
 It was neat and clean.
 He talked about opening a little coffee shop for snowmachiners in the winter.
-After he mentioned he was having trouble reading, Dennis brought him a pair of glasses.
+He mentioned he was having trouble reading.
+Dennis brought him a pair of glasses on our next visit.
 Al put them on, looked at the book, and said, “Whoa!”
 What a difference!
-He hadn't realized that his eyes were getting older!
+He hadn't realized that his eyes were getting old!

 We were amazed when Al told us he’d pulled out his own teeth!
 It sounded a little less painful when we learned they were already falling out.